 The Group's underwriting expense ratio remains relatively high and above its personal-lines-orientated peers, despite the Group's inherent scale advantages.
-However, DLG's reported expense ratio reduced by 4.9% points to 29.9% in 2018 although it increased slightly to 30.3% at YE19 driven by an increase in the commission ratio.
-Going forward, we expect the Group's expense ratio to reduce, via the implementation of ongoing efficiency programme initiatives and top-line growth, although because of Covid-19 DLG has warned that it may not achieve the target of reducing operating expenses by £50 million from 2018-2021.
-Longer-term, DLG is aiming to improve its operating expense ratio to 20% by YE23 (YE18: 23.4%).
+This is driven in part by the need for marketing costs for the Group's direct brands and the Group's ownership of its own garage repair network.
+However, DLG's reported total expense ratio reduced by 4.9% points to 29.9% in 2018 although it increased slightly to 30.3% at YE19 driven by an increase in the commission ratio.
+At H1 20, the total expense ratio increased to 31.3% (H1 19: 30.6%) driven primarily by additional coronavirus-related expenses and higher insurance levies.
+Going forward, we expect the Group's expense ratio to reduce, via the implementation of ongoing efficiency programme initiatives and top-line growth, although because of Covid-19 DLG has warned that it may not achieve the target of reducing operating expenses (before amortisation and depreciation) by £50 million from 2018-2021.
+Longer-term, DLG is aiming to improve its operating expense ratio (excluding commissions) to 20% by YE23 (YE19: 23.2%).

 Product risk and diversification: Relatively low product risk, offset by limited business diversification and dependence on the UK DLG writes UK non-life business only, split 84% personal lines and 16% commercial lines.
-DLG has four main business segments, including motor (52% of GWP and 55% of operating profit in 2018), home (18% and 28%), rescue and other (14% and 7%), and commercial (16% and 10%).
+DLG has four main business segments, including motor (52% of GWP and 55% of operating profit in 2019), home (18% and 28%), rescue and other (14% and 7%), and commercial (16% and 10%).
 In our view, product line diversity is therefore relatively limited in light of the preponderance of personal motor.
+At H1 20, motor represented 83% (H1 19: 56%) of operating profit but benefited from coronavirus-related favourable claims frequency.